Brainicism/KMQ_Discord/GAMEPLAY.md

 # Game Modes

 See who can survive the longest into a KMQ game with elimination mode.
 Using `,play elimination x`, everyone starts with `x` lives and the last one alive wins.
 The first one to guess right keeps a life.
 Use elimination mode in conjunction with `,timer` to raise the pressure!
+Elimination mode and `,goal` are incompatible with each other.

 # Game Options
 KMQ offers different game options to narrow down the selection of random songs based on your preferences.
 The current game options can be viewed by using `,options` or simply tagging KMQ Bot.